Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Miami's games this season have gone over 68 points three of 11 times.

-- Duke has combined with its opponents to score more than 68 points in three of 11 games this season.
+- Miami has combined with its opponents to score more than 67 points in three of 11 games this season.

 Miami Stats and Trends

-- The Hurricanes covered the spread in their only game when favored by 21.5 points or more.

-- Miami's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Miami's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- Miami is 2-0 against the spread and 1-1 overall this season when the team scores more than 39.1 points.
+- Miami is 2-0 against the spread and 1-1 overall in games when it puts up more than 39.1 points.

-- The Hurricanes have turned the ball over three more times (17 total) than the Blue Devils have forced a turnover (14) this season.
+- This year, the Hurricanes have turned the ball over 17 times, three more than the Blue Devils' takeaways (14).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.